Wafaa-Almadhoun/Servo_motor_with_PCA9685_module_arduino/README.md

      5v: power from Arduino to breadboard to Potentiometer

      signal of Potentiometer attach to pin A0 in arduino
+  3. servo motor with PCA9685 module rotate from 0 to 90 degrees and to 120 degree

+  connected SCL in Ardunio to SCL in PCA9685 connected SDA in Ardunio to SDA in PCA9685 connected GND in Ardunio to GND in PCA9685
+  2-pin screw connector at the top for the servo with 5v power supply connected 5v in Ardunio to VCC in PCA9685 connected servo motor to outputs 0 in PCA9685

 ## Block diagram & simulation
 ### 1.servo motor rotate from 0 to 90 degrees and back simulated with TINKERCAD circuit . [see here](https://www.tinkercad.com/things/9Hd8sj9JjSr-servo-motor-rotate-from-0-to-90-degrees/editel)
 ![Cool Bigery-Uusam (3)](https://user-images.githubusercontent.com/64277741/179117203-9ee32234-7d2c-4f77-b2a4-db39a51de82f.png)